gerph/riscos-presenter/rougol/speaker-notes.md

 The repository is also an example of producing releases from an automated build, as well as building RISC OS code from a non-RISC OS code base using `sed` to fix incompatible things.

-I didn't say it was a *good* solution!
+I didn't say it was a *good* example!

 ---